zhouyl/flowblade/docs/components/navigation/mega-menu-item.md

 # MegaMenuItem

 MegaMenuItem component for displaying individual items within a MegaMenu column.
 Each item is a clickable link.
+Perfect for menu items and navigation links.

 ## Basic Usage